kwaldenphd/project-development-tutorial/README.md

 ## STAGE ONE: Scoping your project, identifying goals
 We'll start by expanding on the group notes created yesterday afternoon.

 Open the document for your project.
-Review the notes created yesterday and add your own thoughts, ideas, comments, and questions.

-[DOCUMENT LINKS GO HERE]

 <em>Questions to review:</em>
 <ul>